Rahul3105/Onn_bikes_clone/README.md

 - We have used local storage as a backend.
 - Responsive for all screen sizes.
 - Multiple sorting feature in filter section.

+## How to run project locally?
+Just have to clone the repository and run index.html file with live server or without live server both are fine.

 ## Support

 For support, email bhandarisumit049@gmail.com / soumyaranjanpurohit46@gmail.com / rahulrajput7358@gmail.com